LaunchCodeEducation/csharp-web-dev-curriculum/content/ASP-NET-intro/reading/create-asp-project/index.md

 originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Sally Steuterman # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: gildedgardenia # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2024-04-25 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ASP.NET is a framework in the .NET Core family that is used to build web applications.
 While [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0) can be used to build a wide variety of web applications, we will be focusing on using it to build MVC web applications.